deepak-07/Binary-Text-Binary/README.md

 # Binary-Text-Binary

-Convert string in the inpyt box to binary codes
+Convert string in the input box to binary codes

+Technologies used:
+HTML
+CSS
+Javascript